ODT East Central - River and Prairie Section

 2) Carrie Blake City Park.
 Blake Ave at Fir St. Parking, toilets, water, picnic areas.

 3) Railroad Bridge Park.
 West end of Hendrickson Rd.
 Parking, toilets, water, river walks, wildlife exhibit, picnic areas.

 4) Robin Hill County Park.
 Pinnell Rd just west of Vautier Rd.
 Parking, toilets, picnic areas, trails.

 5) Morse Creek trailhead.
 Straitview Dr just north of Hwy 101.
 Parking, toilet.

 6) Port Angeles City Pier.
 Lincoln St at W. Front St. Parking, toilets, water, tourist info center, shopping and restaurants, transportation center.

 The eastern part of the lowlands lying between Sequim Bay and Port Angeles are in the rain shadow of the Olympic Mountains.
 This prairie-like region has a rich farming tradition and a quiet, country atmosphere.
 After a gentle climb along the west edge of Sequim Bay, the trail passes through the city of Sequim, the business and cultural center for the area.

 West from the city, the trail passes through Railroad Bridge Park, with its Audubon Center and wildlife exhibits.
-It crosses the Dungeness River on a large, restored timber bridge and 400 ft trestle with excellent views of the turbulent river bed.
+It crosses the Dungeness River flood plain on a large, restored timber RR bridge and a new, 780 ft trestle with excellent views of the turbulent river bed.
 The prairie, where eagles, hawks and ravens hunt, transitions to forest as the trail moves further west.
 From the Deer Park Overlook, with views of the Olympic Range, the trail drops to cross Morse Ck on a 400 ft restored railroad trestle.
 It turns north to reach the Strait of Juan de Fuca, then follows the shoreline 4 miles into downtown Port Angeles.